muratk3n/thirdwave/en/README.md

 BTW Morales, who did some good things in his country, also f--d up in a way.. he went to referandum for term extension, lost, had their SC to overturn it, then won the general election.
-Turns out there was no fraud in either, but now there is a general "funkyness" in the air, and ppl can make that case...
+Turns out there was no fraud in either, there was a general "funkyness" in the air, and ppl could make that case...
 The left needs to be careful mwith this stuff.
 He should have stepped down, give the reins to the next guy.
 And guess what, after bunch of unnecessary drama that is exactly what happened.